 Regulation (EU) 2016/1628 in conjunction with Directive (EU) 2016/1629 and the associated ES-TRIN 2017 effectively prohibits the installation in a vessel of an engine that does not meet Stage V but that was already previously placed on the market in compliance with Regulation (EU) 2016/1628, Directive 97/68/EC or RVIR.
 ES-TRIN (Article 9.01(4)) fundamentally prohibits the installation of replacement engines (see question 4).

 There are two exceptions:

-• The engine complies with the definition of a transition engine (see question 6).
+- The engine complies with the definition of a transition engine (see question 6). - The engine complies with the transitional provisions laid down in ES-TRIN.